woocommerce/woocommerce/plugins/woocommerce-admin/docs/components/chart.md

 `standard` (default) legend layout in the header or `comparison` moves legend layout to the left or 'compact' has the legend below

+### `pointLabelFormat`

+- Type: String
+- Default: null

+Date format of the point labels (might be used in tooltips and ARIA properties).

 ### `margin`

 - Type: Object